 In parts of this project, I used the equivalent of a half-sack mix of cement in the soil to reinforce the structure to simulate the attributes of the parent rock and withstand tunneling by ground-squirrels without caving in.
-It is steep here.
 Interestingly, the grasses seem to prefer this cemented fill compared to the parent material.
+In the background is a temporary energy dissipater from a small culvert made of plastic wrapped around the pipe several times at the top end.
+Works great.

-2004 When digging one of these affairs, the process is somewhat iterative.
+when digging one of these affairs, the process is somewhat iterative.
 Obviously I had surveyed the slope and laid out the future grade on the computer so that I would have the rate of fall worked out as I dug it.
 There is also the problem of staging the materials, both those that come out and those that go in.
 The goal is to have a mass balance between the two to minimize the need either to add or remove fill or rock while simultaneously reducing the need to move it any farther than is absolutely necessary.

-A DI 2004 Needless to say, while one is lining one of these trenches with rock, the rock stacks going uphill.
-The substrate was covered with filter fabric to add a tension membrane to the structure.
+filter fabric to add a tension membrane to the structure.
 There were cross trenches every 10 feet with rock set in concrete as a means to preclude axial shifting and give the structure a bite into the compacted material.
 Setting the 5 X 10 granite is something of an art.

 Then the rock was sealed with sack concrete poured in dry and set with the hose.